sunan93/Optimizing-RNN-parameters-using-Genetic-Algorithms/README.md

-# Optimizing LSTM model parameters using Genetic Algorithms
+# Optimizing LSTM parameters using Genetic Algorithms

 ### Introduction:-
 The aim of the project is to optimize the parameters of a recurrent neural network to obtain the best configuration of parameters.
 Genetic algorithm has been used to fine tune parameters used to train an RNN for wind power forecasting.
 The best number of LSTM units and ther optimal window size to be used for prediction have been found.
 For deep learning, Keras library is used and for Genetic Algorithms, DEAP library has been used.